4 Minute Read.

-In recent years the Australian Taxation Office (ATO) have decided to pay more attention on property investor, therefore it is important that we answer an important question that has been on the mind of many individuals – Are you able to claim buyer’s agent fees as a tax deduction?
+In recent years the Australian Taxation Office (ATO) have decided to pay more attention on the humble property investor, therefore it is important that we answer an important question that has been on the mind of many individuals – Are you able to claim buyer’s agent fees as a tax deduction?

 FAQ’s on tax deduction when purchasing a property: